sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 #### lsif-java

-- Native Gradle and Maven integration.
+- Supports Gradle and Maven.
-- The solution is compatible with Java 8, Java 11 and Java 15.
+- Supports Java 8 and Java 11.

 #### lsif-cpp